hashxim/hconMD/Work_MD/Choosing Career That Fulfills you.md

 - Human Design - [Astrology typing](https://www.mybodygraph.com/)
 - Genius Test - This [tool](https://www.geniusu.com/my-genius-test) classifies personalities as four genius types.
 It pulls imagery from 4 season and 4 frequencies in ancient Chinese and Indian.
 - Knowing your Strength and Weakness helps you to work better with others too
-- Life Path Number - Th
+- Life Path Number - This [tool](https://www.thecut.com/article/life-path-number.html) gives you insight into your life purpose.

+Personality tests offer ways to think about what makes you unique—whether or not you believe their underlying premise or even the results.

+## Preferred Work Style

 ---